oktetlabs/test-environment/CONTRIBUTING.md

 right after the clone of TE.
 This would install hook that would prevent pushing the commits that do not comply with the present Guidelines.

+Also there is a script `./scripts/te_patch_add_trailer` that can automatically add needed trailers such as `Reviewed-by` to the series of patches at once.